johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 2. Main Features

 - **Unified Dashboard:** Provides an overview of key business metrics once data is uploaded.
 - **CSV Data Upload & Mapping:** Users can upload their Amazon Business Report CSVs.
-A dynamic mapping interface helps match CSV columns to the required data fields.
+A dynamic mapping interface using the `GenericCsvDataMapper` component helps match CSV columns to the required data fields.
 - **Data Visualization:**
   - KPI Cards: Displaying current metrics and period-over-period comparisons.
   - Charts: Visualizing trends for sales, advertising performance (clicks, impressions), and engagement (orders, sessions).
 - **Time Granularity Control:** Data can be aggregated and viewed daily, weekly, monthly, quarterly, or yearly.
+- **Period-over-Period Comparison:** Displays key metrics (Total Sales, Total Orders, Conversion Rate, ACoS, RoAS) for the most recent period compared to the previous one.
 - **Specialized Tool Suite:** Organized into tabs for:
   - Keywords
   - Listing Optimization